Trump Stance on JCPOA Nuclear Deal Poses Legal Dilemmas for Iran

 The IAEA has verified in eleven reports that Iran has fully complied with its commitments under the nuclear agreement.
 On this basis, Iran feels it is facing punishment without justification.

-Iran can, on the basis of Clause 2 of Article 21 of Amity, Economic Relations, and Consular Rights (1955), file a complaint with the International Court of Justice (ICJ) against the United States on the basis that it has had a detrimental effect on its business and trade with other countries.
-However, U.S withdrawal will lead to the ultimate collapse of the system, the elimination of all nuclear sanctions and the legality of the IAEA to carry out extensive inspections of Iran's nuclear program.
+Iran can, on the basis of Clause 2 of Article 21 of the Treaty of Amity, Economic Relations, and Consular Rights (1955), file a complaint with the International Court of Justice (ICJ) against the United States on the basis that it has had a detrimental effect on its business and trade with other countries.

 Punishing Iran with various economic sanctions, including the vital sale of its oil, may result in Iran’s withdrawal or limited implementation of its political commitments under JCPOA.
 Depending on whether Iran completely abandons JCPOA or suspends some of its commitments under the agreement, it means the end of the current inspections and the IAEA's ability to continue a complete and unprecedented monitoring of Iran's nuclear program.
 The result is the inability of a United Nations agency to carry out its mission.